EstherGicheha/Power-BI/README.md

 ## Skills Demonstrated
 The following concepts have been used throughout the project:
-- Importing data into MS SQL Server
+- Importing raw data into MS SQL Server
 - Creating a database in MS SQL Server
 - Writing Queries
 - Creating reports